adi-shrivastava/adi-shrivastava/README.md

 I’m **Adi Shrivastava**, a data science student at **IIT Madras**.

-I like understanding how things work — and then building them.
+I enjoy understanding how things work and then trying to build them on my own.

-If a problem feels interesting, I usually try to solve it with logic first,
-and then turn that solution into working code.
+Most of what I learn comes from experimenting, breaking things, and fixing them again.

+Right now, I’m mainly learning **React, TypeScript, and Tailwind**, and I usually design using **Figma** and **Canva**.

-Most of my time goes into learning **web development**, **Learning Python Libraries**, along with regular **DSA practice** to stay sharp.
+A lot of my time goes into **web development**, getting comfortable with **Python libraries**, and regular **DSA practice** to keep my problem-solving sharp.

+You’ll find a mix of learning projects and experiments on my profile as I continue figuring things out.

 ---